scriptingislife/becksteadn.github.io/_posts/2017-08-19-Install-OpenVPN-Access-Server.md

 `sudo dpkg -i openvpn-as-2.1.9-Ubuntu16.amd_64.deb`

-The install finishes with telling you to change the password of the <code>openvpn</code> user.
+The install finishes with telling you to change the password of the `openvpn` user.
 This is the initial administrator account.

 `sudo passwd openvpn`

-Finally, access the login page at: `https://&lt;server-ip&gt;:943/admin/`.
+Finally, access the login page at: `https://<server-ip>:943/admin/`.

 ![Web Login]({{site.baseurl}}/images/Install-OpenVPN-Access-Server/web-login.png)